muhibbudins/learn-sass-gulp/README.md

 Download [Ruby](https://rubyinstaller.org/downloads/) for [Windows](https://rubyinstaller.org/downloads/).

 ### Using Gulp
-Download & install [Node JS](https://nodejs.org/en/download/) after finish open your terminal and install *gulp* using `npm install -g gulp`.
+Download & install [Node JS](https://nodejs.org/en/download/) after finish open your terminal and install *gulp* using `npm install -g gulp-cli`.

 Don't forget run `npm install` in this project folder and then run `gulp` for build css (dev), run `gulp watch` for watching scss file at folder /scss/ and last run `gulp build` for production only.